isomerpages/jointpoly-polyforum/_about/Overview.md

 </div>
 <p>Singapore Polytechnic is hosting the Polytechnic Forum 2025, themed <strong>‘Our Home Our Singapore’</strong>.
-Our theme is rooted in the spirit of SG60’s narrative and key message, Building Our Singapore Together as we celebrate SG60, marking six decades of nation-building.
+Our theme is rooted in the spirit of SG60’s narrative and key message, Building Our Singapore Together as we celebrate SG60, marking 6 decades of nation-building.
 In addition, Polytechnic Forum 2025 will be branded as a key event within the SG Youth Plan, which in turn is a fundamental pillar of SG60. &nbsp;</p>